 Repeatedly, I found myself walking on eggshells, never really knowing when someone in my family might lash out or punish me for something I didn’t do.
 As a result, I learned to deal with painful situations the best way that I could.

 Sometimes I fought back, pleaded for mercy, and begged not to be hurt.
 Other times, I just froze.
 Feeling helpless, I allowed others to beat me, hurt me, insult me, and take advantage of me while I quietly took it all in.
 But more often than not, I retreated into a world of my own.
 I hid inside a room with very thick walls.

 At both a conscious and unconscious level, I knew I had to protect myself and the most vulnerable and sensitive part of me.
 And so I build what Dr. Bradley Nelson refers to as the “Heart-Wall.”

 What is the “Heart-Wall”?

 According to Dr. Nelson, “the heart is the emotional and spiritual core of our being, and when this core is repeatedly attacked or injured, your subconscious mind will form a kind of “energy wall” to protect your heart against further heartache, heartbreak, or against other assault.”

 The “Heart-Wall” can be experienced as pressure or even pain around your heart.
-Most people who start meditating on their hearts will experience it as a tightness, discomfort, or burning sensation around the chest area.
+Most people who start meditating on their hearts will experience tightness, discomfort, or burning sensation around the chest area.
 Some even describe the feeling of having their chests cracking open.

 Like me, you built a wall around your heart to keep you from being injured or hurt again.
 And in doing so, you also closed yourself off from receiving the love your heart so eagerly yearns for now.